porhay007/Fake-Job-Posting-Detection-in-the-U.S.-Job-Market/ReadME.md

 - Required Education vs Fraud

 ### Correlation Analysis

 A correlation matrix was generated to examine relationships among numeric features and their potential association with fraudulent postings.

 ---

 # Preliminary Findings

-Initial exploration of the dataset reveals several interesting patterns:
+From the exploratory analysis, several patterns emerge:

-- Fraudulent job postings often contain missing or vague information.
+- Fraudulent job postings often contain less detailed information

-- Legitimate postings are more likely to include company logos and screening questions.
+- Some industries appear more frequently in fraudulent listings

-- Some job attributes appear more frequently in fraudulent postings.
+- Fraud detection datasets are highly imbalanced

-These insights will guide the feature engineering and modeling stages of the project.
+- Missing or vague job descriptions may indicate suspicious postings

----
+## These insights will guide feature engineering and model development in the next phase.

 # Project Structure